robruenes/mlearned/README.md

 Down the road, the prediction model will be included too.

+In the spirit of Learned League: inspecting the LLM's question category output for a current match day is _absolutely_ cheating and must be avoided by anyone relying on this tool :)

 # Setup

 I'm running using Python 3.11.0 on Mac OS X with pyenv for environment management.